 Of Mice and Men

 Don’t be fooled by the page count.
 John Steinbeck packs quite a wallop in this short tragic Western about a hardbitten cowboy who can’t quite seem to abandon his enormous, dimwitted companion who quite literally doesn’t know his own strength… and is always getting into trouble thereby.
 In addition to their bare-bones, bare-knuckles lifestyle, the two friends share a dream of owning a farm together.
 We defy you not to cry at the end.
 Including the ability to evoke emotion, this is why reading is so important.

 Popular culture refers so often to George Orwell’s infamous dystopia about a dictatorship where all citizens are monitored for “thought crimes” and all history is subject to revisionism, you may feel you’ve already gotten the point.
 But so much of its strength lies in the telling.
 Until you enter Orwell’s gray, joyless world where five minutes of hate against enemies of the state are the bright spot in everyone’s day, you can’t truly appreciate its horror.
 And of all the books on this list, 1984 may be the most important.
-And if by chance you’ve read all of these classics, here’s another list of great books you really should have read by now.